Rodin Museum – Museums in Philadelphia

 Rodin Museum Experience & Atmosphere

-The Thinker at the Rodin Museum in PhiladelphiaIf you did not know much about Rodin’s work outside of The Thinker (1880-1882), perhaps the most famous sculpture in the world, after visiting this museum, you might walk away a complete fan.
+The Thinker at the Rodin Museum in PhiladelphiaIf you did not know much about Rodin’s work outside of The Thinker (1880-1882), perhaps the most famous sculpture in the world, after visiting this Museum, you might walk away a complete fan.

 Location